Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Proof of Proposition

-For $E>0$ sufficiently small, consider the contact form $\lambda_E$ on $W_E$ given in Proposition \ref{prop_step1} so that its Reeb flow is equivalent to the Hamiltonian flow of $H$ restricted to $W_E$ under a re\-parametrization of the trajectories.
+For $E>0$ sufficiently small, consider the contact form $\lambda_E$ on $W_E$ given in Proposition \ref{prop_step1} so that its Reeb flow is equivalent to the Hamiltonian flow of $H$ restricted to $W_E$ under a reparametrization of the trajectories.
 This reparametrization also reparametrizes the transverse linearized flow.

-From Propositions \ref{prop_p2e}, \ref{prop_mu} and \ref{prop_fracconvexo}, we know that for all $E>0$ sufficiently small, $\lambda_E$ is weakly convex, i.e., all of its periodic orbits have Conley-Zehnder index $\geq 2$.
-Moreover, $P_{2,E}$ is the only periodic orbit with Conley-Zehnder index $2$ and if $P\subset W_E \setminus P_{2,E}$ has Conley-Zehnder index $3$ then $P$ is not linked to $P_{2,E}$.
+From Propositions \ref{prop_p2e}, \ref{prop_mu}-ii) and \ref{prop_fracconvexo}, we know that for all $E>0$ sufficiently small, $\lambda_E$ is weakly convex (i.e., all of its periodic orbits have Conley-Zehnder index $\geq 2$), $P_{2,E}$ is the only periodic orbit of $\lambda_E$ with Conley-Zehnder index $2$, and if $P\subset W_E \setminus P_{2,E}$ is a periodic orbit of $\lambda_E$ with Conley-Zehnder index $3$ then $P$ is not linked to $P_{2,E}$.

 Let $\lambda_n \to \lambda_E$ in $C^\infty$ as $n \to \infty$ with $E>0$ small enough as above.
 Since $P_{2,E}$ is unknotted and hyperbolic, it follows that for all large $n$, $\lambda_n$ admits a unique unknotted and hyperbolic periodic orbit $P_{2,n}$ satisfying $CZ(P_{2,n})=2$ and, moreover, $P_{2,n} \to P_{2,E}$ in $C^\infty$ as $n \to \infty$.